Are you looking for some awesome Big Island waterfall hikes? These are the top Big Island hikes with beautiful waterfalls you have to see to believe!

 Before you set out hiking on the Big Island of Hawaii, make sure that you’ve packed the following items with you.
 While you may not end up using all of them, it’s better to be safe than sorry.

-• Comfortable shoes – your shoes may get wet so water shoes may be a good option
+- Comfortable shoes – your shoes may get wet, so that water shoes may be a good option

-• Sunscreen – the sun at times can be bright and you’ll burn easy
+- Sunscreen – the sun at times can be bright, and you’ll burn easily.

-• Insect Repellant – at certain points of the year there’s a lot of mosquitos on these hikes
+- Insect Repellant – at certain points of the year, there are a lot of mosquitoes on these hikes

-• Camera – you want to be able to share your experience with others on some of the best waterfalls on Big Island Hawaii
+- Camera – you want to be able to share your experience with others on some of the best waterfalls on the Big Island of Hawaii

 And don’t miss these cute Hawaii hiking gift ideas!